bigladder/erin/docs/user-guide/user-guide.md

 ```

 2. Create a simple load profile by hand.
-   Open the file `load-profile.csv` in your favorite text editor.
+   Open the file `b1-load-profile.csv` in your favorite text editor.
    Type in the following and save:

 ```csv